ustclug/mirrors-index/README.md

 docker run --rm -it -p 8000:8000 -e TZ=Asia/Shanghai -v $PWD:/workspace ustclug/debian:12
 ```

-Then `apt update && apt install -y python3 python3-requests python3-jinja2` to install dependencies.
+Then `apt update && apt install -y python3 python3-requests python3-jinja2 rsync` to install dependencies.

 `mkdir /srv/rsync-attrs` to create a fake directory for metadata, and `python3 -m http.server --directory /srv/rsync-attrs &` at `/workspace` to start a HTTP server at port 8000 for host browser access.

 `python3 genindex.py` to generate the index page.
 Note that this repo currently does not contain webfont-related files yet.

-If you need to debug genisolist, `DEBUG_WITH_ISOLIST=1 python3 genindex.py` can generate a full list without the necessity to create stub files one by one.
+If you need to debug genisolist, use z-genisolist/utils/rsync-stub-generator.py to generate stub files for testing.

 Also `DEBUG_WITH_REPOLIST=1 python3 genindex.py` can help create folders within `HTTPDIR`/`OUTDIR` without the necessity to create stub files one by one.